 The photocard driving licence explained

-All driving licences issued by Driver & Vehicle Agency are now issued in a new format (from 19 January 2013).
-Old format licences will still be valid and will be updated gradually as they are renewed and replaced.
+All driving licences issued by Driver & Vehicle Agency are now issued in a EU format, a plastic photocard and a paper counterpart.
+Old format style licences will still be valid and will be updated gradually as they are renewed and replaced.

 Why photocard licences?